-Ransomware is a type of malware that blocks access to your system or personal files and demands a payment (ransom) to get your files back — often within a certain period of time and sometimes for an increasing amount after a missed deadline (or more than one).
+Ransomware is a type of malware that denies access to your system and personal information, and demands a payment (ransom) to get your access back.

 Payment may be required through cryptocurrency, credit card or untraceable gift cards — and paying doesn’t ensure that you regain access.
 Even worse, victims who do pay are frequently targeted again.
 And just one infection can spread ransomware throughout an entire organization, crippling operations.
 It’s maddening, panic-inducing — and effective.

 With ransoms ranging from hundreds of dollars to tens of thousands, cybercriminals have extracted billions from victims across all industries in recent years.
 In fact, Cybersecurity Venture predicts that ransomware damage will exceed $11 billion in 2019.
 One reason it’s so effective is that it takes many guises, and you have to be aware of all of them in order to effectively protect your data and your entire network.

 How Does Ransomware Spread

 There are several ways ransomware can get into your computer or system.
 One of the most common is via email phishing and spam — messages that include either a malicious attachment or a link to a malicious or compromised website.
 Once an unsuspecting user opens the attachment or clicks the link, the ransomware can infect the victim’s computer and spread throughout the network.